Rab-son/alx-system_engineering-devops/0x00-shell_basics/README.md

 [4-listmorefiles](./4-listmorefiles) - Display current directory contents, including hidden files (starting with .).
 Use the long format.
 [5-listfilesdigitonly](./5-listfilesdigitonly) - Display current directory contents.
 [6-firstdirectory](./6-firstdirectory) - Create a script that creates a directory named holberton in the /tmp/ directory.
+[7-movethatfile](./7-movethatfile) - Move the file betty from /tmp/ to /tmp/holberton.
+[8-firstdelete](./8-firstdelete) - Delete the file betty.
+The file betty is in /tmp/holberton